Terms and Conditions

-A minimum deposit of either £3,000 or ten percent of the purchase price whichever is the greater shall be paid by either the Offeror or the Purchaser to the Auctioneers, SVA Property Auctions Ltd, as Agents for the Seller and stakeholders between the parties.
-In the event that the total purchase price is £3,000 or less, the minimum deposit is £1,000.
-If the Offeror or the Purchaser shall fail to make the deposit the Judge of Roup may resell the Lot or require the immediately preceding Offeror to complete the purchase at his last offer without prejudice to the Seller’s right to claim damages against the Purchaser for his failure.
-If a cheque given for the payment of the deposit is dishonoured on presentation or if the Purchaser fails to pay such a deposit the Seller may treat such dishonour or failure as a repudiation of the Contract without prejudice to the Seller’s right to claim damages for repudiation of the contract against the Purchaser.
+A minimum non-refundable deposit of either £3,000 or ten percent of the purchase price whichever is the greater shall be paid by either the successful Offeror or the successful Purchaser to the Auctioneers, SVA Property Auctions Ltd, as Agents for the Seller and stakeholders between the parties.
+In the event that the total purchase price is £3,000 or less, the minimum non-refundable deposit is £1,000.
+If the successful Offeror or the successful Purchaser shall fail to make the deposit the Judge of Roup may resell the Lot or require the immediately preceding Offeror to complete the purchase at his/her last offer without prejudice to the Seller’s right to claim damages against the Purchaser for his failure.
+If a cheque given for the payment of the deposit is dishonoured on presentation or if the successful Purchaser fails to pay such a deposit the Seller may treat such dishonour or failure as a repudiation of the Contract without prejudice to the Seller’s right to claim damages for repudiation of the contract against the Purchaser.
 The Judge of the Roup reserves the right to hold the Minute of Preference and Enactment signed by him on behalf of the Seller until the cheque given for payment of the deposit has been cleared.

 5. Date of Entry and Payment of Balance of Purchase Price

-Unless otherwise stated in the Special Conditions of Sale, the Purchaser’s Date of Entry shall be shall be the twenty first April, Two Thousand and Twenty One, when the purchase price plus any Value Added Tax due thereon less the deposit shall be paid and the Purchaser shall in writing authorise the release of the deposit to the Seller.
+Unless otherwise stated in the Special Conditions of Sale, the Purchaser’s Date of Entry shall be the twenty second day of March two thousand and twenty three, when the purchase price plus any Value Added Tax due thereon less the deposit shall be paid and the Purchaser shall in writing authorise the release of the deposit to the Seller.
 For the avoidance of doubt, payment of the balance of the purchase price plus any Value Added Tax due thereon together with such written authorisation on the Date of Entry is an essential condition of the contract.
 Consignation of the balance of the purchase price plus any Value Added Tax due thereon in bank and joint names will not be competent.
 In the event of non-payment of the balance of the purchase price plus any Value Added Tax due thereon on the due date, interest will be payable thereon at a rate of 5 per cent above the base rate of the Royal Bank of Scotland plc from the Date of Entry until paid.
 Notwithstanding the foregoing, in the event that the balance of the purchase price plus any Value Added Tax due thereon together with the interest thereon is not paid or such written authorisation is not issued in either case within 14 days after the Date of Entry, the Seller will be entitled to resile from the contract without liability and in such circumstances, the Purchaser’s deposit will be held to be forfeit without prejudice to the Seller’s right to claim damages for all the loss suffered as a result of the repudiation of the contract by the Purchaser so far as such loss exceeds the deposit forfeited by the Purchaser.